eloj/countdown/README.md

 ## To Do

+* Add TLS support
 * Swagger API spec
-* Example http client to go with server
+* Example client to go with server
-* golint
 * Docker packaging?